MorganStenberg/League-hub/README.md

 #### My leagues

-My leagues contains all the leagues the user is a member of.
+My leagues contain all the leagues the user is a member of.
 It is paginated by 6 leagues per page.
 And the leagues are presented with Name and Description for the league.
 With a link to view the specific league as well.

 ![My leagues](documentation/features/my_leagues.PNG)

-Here it is displayed on mobile device/smaller screen.
+Here it is displayed on a mobile device/smaller screen.

 ![My leagues on smaller screen](documentation/features/my_leagues_mobile.PNG)

 #### Detailed League view

 This is where the user will interact with their league, or view the standings of a league.
-Here the user is presented with information as league name, description, league members and ruleset and the standing in the league itself.
+Here the user is presented with information as league name, description, league members and rule set and the standing in the league itself.

 ![Detailed view of league](documentation/features/detailed_league_view.PNG)